jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 11. **Parallel Streams:**
-   - **Use Case:** Enables parallel processing of collections using the Stream API.
+   - **Explanation:** Parallel streams allow the processing of collections concurrently, leveraging multiple threads to potentially improve performance for computationally intensive operations.
    - **Example:**
      ```java
      List<Integer> numbers = Arrays.asList(1, 2, 3, 4, 5, 6, 7, 8, 9, 10);
      int sum = numbers.parallelStream().mapToInt(Integer::intValue).sum();
      ```

-These features introduced in Java 8 significantly improved the language's expressiveness, code readability, and support for functional programming paradigms.
-They have become fundamental building blocks for modern Java development.
+These features collectively brought significant improvements to the Java language, making it more expressive, readable, and aligned with modern programming paradigms.
+They laid the foundation for subsequent Java versions and continue to be widely used in contemporary Java development.
 ## Java9

 ## Java11